Federal Ministry of Agriculture and Rural Development

-Before his redeployment from the Ministry of Environment and Rural Development, Dr. Abubakar recorded significant achievements in the clean up of Ogoniland, combating Climate Change, wildlife conservation, remediation of erosion impacted areas etc. He was also Chairman, Universal Basic Education Board.
-He is a seasoned politician and a disciplined technocrat.
+History

-History of the Federal Ministry of Agriculture
+The Federal Ministry of Agriculture and Natural Resources was created in the year 1966, it has passed through a serial modification of appellations to suit the prevailing climes of mergers and demergers with related sectors.

 The Federal Ministry of Agriculture emerged in 1967 along with the creation of 12 States from 4 Regions in Nigeria post Independence.
 Each State has its own Ministry of Agriculture and Natural Resources.For example Ebonyi State has its own.
 In April 2010 when Goodluck Jonathan appointed Sheikh Ahmed Abdullah the Ministry of Water Resources became separate from the Ministry of Agriculture and Rural.
 The ministry was previously headed by Adamu Bello, Abba Sayyadi Ruma and Sheikh Ahmed Abdullah.

 Akinwumi Adesina was appointed Federal Minister of Agriculture and Rural Development by President Goodluck Jonathan in June 2011.
 He was succeeded by Audu Innocent Ogbeh who was appointed by President Muhammadu Buhari in 2015.
 Audu was not retained by President Buhari for his second term and was replaced by Sabo Nanono in 2019.

-Mustapha Baba Shehuri is the current Minister of State while Dr. Ernest Afolabi Umakhihe is the current permanent secretary for the Federal Ministry of Agriculture and Rural Development.
+Mustapha Baba Shehuri is the current Minister of State while Ernest Afolabi Umakhihe is the current permanent secretary for the Federal Ministry of Agriculture and Rural Development.